dscpsyl/dscpsyl.github.io/README.md

 The name of the file is in the format `YEAR-MONTH-DAY-title.MARKUP`.

 See `/docs/writing/` for specific details about writting for this theme.
+We have also installed the [spaceship plugin](https://github.com/jeffreytse/jekyll-spaceship) for some extra features.

 > **Note**: We also have a way to natively embed *pdfs* and *ppts* into the site.
 See the [pdf plugin](https://github.com/MihajloNesic/jekyll-pdf-embed) for more details.